trevornogues/traitors-game/README.md

 Lobby -> Role Reveal -> Night -> Morning Reveal -> Round Table -> Vote -> Vote Reveal -> Banishment -> repeat
 ```

-1. **Lobby** — Host creates a game, picks a theme, and sets the number of traitors.
-Players join with the 4-letter code.
+1. **Lobby** — Host creates a game, picks a theme, and sets the number of hidden players.
+Others join with the 4-letter code.
 2. **Role Reveal** — Each player privately sees their role.
-Traitors see each other's names.
+Hidden team members see each other's names.
-3. **Night** — Traitors secretly agree on a target (unanimous consensus + lock-in required).
-Faithful wait.
+3. **Night** — The hidden team secretly agrees on a target (unanimous consensus + lock-in required).
+The good team waits.
 4. **Morning Reveal** — Host triggers a dramatic reveal: surviving players appear one by one with a 7-second delay.
-The murdered player never walks in.
+The eliminated player never walks in.
 After everyone is accounted for, the result is shown.
 5. **Round Table** — Discuss in person.
 Host opens voting when ready.
 6. **Voting** — Everyone privately votes to banish someone.
 Host sees a live vote count.
 7. **Vote Reveal** — Votes drip in one by one with a 7-second delay and running tallies.
-8. **Banishment** — 5-second countdown, then the banished player role is revealed.
+8. **Banishment** — 5-second countdown, then the banished player's role is revealed.
 9. **Repeat** — Back to night.
 Continue until End Game.

 ### Ties
 If the banishment vote is tied, an automatic **runoff vote** is held between the tied players.
-If still tied, the host breaks the tie.
+If still tied, the host breaks the tie (or it resolves randomly, depending on settings).

 ### Recruitment
-Traitors can recruit a Faithful to join their side:
+The hidden team can recruit a good-team player to join their side:
-- If a Traitor is banished and **2+ Traitors remain** — they get a one-time option to recruit or murder that night
+- If a hidden player is banished and **2+ hidden players remain** — they get a one-time option to recruit or eliminate that night
-- If only **1 Traitor remains and 5+ players are alive** — recruitment is forced (no murder that night)
+- If only **1 hidden player remains and 5+ players are alive** — recruitment is forced (no elimination that night)

 ### End Game
 Available when **5 or fewer players** remain.
-Host triggers End Game mode — no more murders.
+Host triggers End Game mode.
 Each round, all players vote:
 - **End the Game** — if unanimous, all remaining roles are revealed and the winner is declared
 - **Keep Banishing** — another banishment round happens, then the vote repeats
 - Game auto-ends when only 2 players remain